ErkoRisthein/mailchimp-marketing-api-java/docs/ActivityFeedApi.md

         ActivityFeedApi apiInstance = new ActivityFeedApi(defaultClient);
         Integer count = 10; // Integer | The number of records to return.
 Default value is 10.
-Maximum value is 1000 Integer offset = 0; // Integer | Used for [pagination](https://mailchimp.com/developer/marketing/docs/methods-parameters/#pagination), this it the number of records from a collection to skip.
+Maximum value is 1000 Integer offset = 0; // Integer | Used for [pagination](https://mailchimp.com/developer/marketing/docs/methods-parameters/#pagination), this is the number of records from a collection to skip.
 Default value is 0. try {
             GetActivityFeedChimpChatter200Response result = apiInstance.getActivityFeedChimpChatter(count, offset);
             System.out.println(result);